LoosTeam/tools_and_tutorials/PoPS/README.md

 ```

 ## Run step 0: Munge features
 This step processes the feature files and and converts them into a more efficient format for downstream usage.
 This command can be run as is, without any modifications.
+This step outputs several feature files with suffix `.txt` and `.npy`.

 This step can be run using the script [step_0.sh](scripts/step_0.sh).